Muhammad-Hashir-Code/agent-identity-policy-framework/README.md

-Agent Identity & Policy Framework (AIPF)
+🛡️ Agent Identity & Policy Framework (AIPF)

-An Open-Standard Cryptographic Reference Implementation for Secure Agentic Interoperability and Local Policy Enforcement.

 📖 Executive Summary

 The rapid transition from passive Large Language Models (LLMs) to autonomous, stateful agents capable of multi-step tool execution has outpaced web security infrastructure.
 Legacy identity primitives (TLS, OAuth 2.0, API keys) authenticate host endpoints or human principals, but they fail to capture an agent's internal composition, model family, or delegated operational boundaries.
 This is the "identity deficit."

 The Agent Identity & Policy Framework (AIPF) is a modular, multi-layer reference architecture that resolves this vulnerability.
 It cleanly separates global interoperability claims from local sovereign security rules.

+⚙️ System Architecture

                +-------------------------------------------+
                |      Agent Identity Assertion (AIA)       |